Skip to content

 Configure your application to use the deployment#

-You need your Google Cloud Platform secret outputs to configure your OpenVidu application.
-You can check these secrets by searching in the Secrets Manager with any of these two ways (Check deployment outputs in Google Cloud Platform Secret Manager) or (Check deployment outputs in the instance).
+You need the secret outputs from Google Cloud Platform to configure your OpenVidu application.
+You can check these secrets in Secret Manager using either of these two methods: (Check deployment outputs in GCP Secret Manager) or (Check deployment outputs in the instance).

-Your authentication credentials and URL to point your applications would be:
+Your authentication credentials and the URL to point your applications to are:

 Troubleshooting initial Google Cloud Platform deployment creation#